 Back to New York!
 Wasn't that a movie?
-Or an MTV Real World season subtitle?
-Either way, I couldn't let too much more time go by without telling you about brunch at Locanda Verde.
-This was another one of the "must dos" on our list, and we were very glad we made it.
+Or an MTV Real World season?
+Either way, I couldn't let more time go by without telling you about brunch at Locanda Verde.
+This was another one of the "must dos" on our list, and we were very glad we did it.
 Locanda Verde is one of those rare restaurants not in a hotel that is open all day, serving breakfast, lunch and dinner.
-It worked out well for us to have brunch there, and then scoot over to Brooklyn for the Mast Brothers Chocolate Factory tour, which started at 1:30 PM.
+It worked out well for us to have brunch there, and then scoot over to Brooklyn for the Mast Brothers Chocolate Factory tour.

 We settled on a first course of "burnt orange toast" with house made sheep's milk ricotta and truffle honey.
 I've had good bread before, and I've had homemade ricotta and honey before, but I've never had anything that tasted like this.
 It was the best of both worlds and then some, with the gooey, sticky cheese, slightly bitter toast and earthy honey.
-We weren't the only ones with the good taste to order this, we saw it on almost every table in the dining room.
+We weren't the only ones with good judgment, we saw it on almost every table in the dining room.

 For my "main course" - I chose a soft scrambled egg "crostino" served with a slice of ham and mushroom salad.
-The eggs were perfectly cooked and the ham was lovely - but the salad was surprisingly delicious - a little tangle of curly endive accented with the rich umami flavors of mushrooms and parmesan.
+The eggs were perfectly cooked and the ham was lovely - but the salad was surprisingly delicious - a little tangle of curly endive accented with roasted mushrooms and parmesan.

-While we were there, I noticed quite a few people coming in and walking over to the coffee bar in a corner of the dining room - the set up is really darling, and if our meal is any indication, I'm sure the pastries and coffee are divine.
+While we were there, I noticed quite a few people coming in and walking over to the coffee bar in a corner of the dining room - the set up is really darling, and if our meal is any indication, I'm sure the pastries and coffee are top notch.